jwkc2/jwkc2.github.io/_posts/2015-12-14-Best-Practice-in-Documentation.md

 ---
 layout: post
 title: "Best Practice in Documentation"
+permalink: /best-practice-in-documentation/
 date: 2015-12-14 19:31
 categories: software-engineering project-management documentation
 ---

-In the course of my career, I've have seen projects and companies brought do their knees by one thing - lack of documentation.
+Over the course of my career, I've have seen projects and companies brought do their knees by one thing - lack of documentation.
 In fact, I'm convinced the lack of good documentation is at least the leading cause of spiralling development costs, if not project failure.

 The following is what I consider to be an effective definition of what is best practice in documentation.